eliumoraes/sql-review-course/I.basic/c-data_manipulation.5.md

  public | customers | table | postgres
 (1 row)
 ```
-Once the table is created the psql command line interface will prompt a `CREATE TABLE` result.
+Once the table is created the psql command line interface will prompt a `CREATE TABLE` message.
 That means the table was created accordingly.
 Right after, I verified the table creation by typing `\dt` to list all the tables.
 If I want even more information I can just type `\dt+`, this is an extended version of `\dt` that provides additional information about the tables, such as the schema, name, type, owner, and more.

 #### Permissions
 I created the first table using psql, but the next one I want to create using the SQLTools extension.
 When you create tables or other objects in PostgreSQL using the `psql` CLI logged in as the `postgres` superuser, those objects are owned by the `postgres` user by default.
 Therefore, if you want to access those objects from SQLTools using the `admin` user, you need to explicitly grant privileges to the `admin` user.